 White swan: Representing purity, it symbolizes letting go of all your negative thoughts.

-A swan feather symbolizes the love, support, and healing effect provided to your physical and emotional self by those who have guarded you in life.
+A Swan’s Feather: A swan feather symbolizes the love, support, and healing effect provided to your physical and emotional self by those who have guarded you in life.

-Having a Swan as Your Spirit Animal (Totem Animal)
+As Your Spirit Animal (Totem Animal)

 To have a swan as your spiritual guide means that being farsighted, you can easily accept life’s ongoing changes.
 You do not fret and adapt yourself according to the needs of a particular situation.